cmikedev/ecommerce/manual_testing/testing.md

 The purpose of this section is to visually document the manual testing carried out on the Python, HTML, CSS and JavaScript code using online tools.

 ### Contents:
-* Python PEP8 Testing
+1. Python PEP8 Testing
-* HTML W3C Testing
+2. HTML W3C Testing
-* CSS W3C Testing
+3. CSS W3C Testing
-* JavaScript JShint Testing
+4. JavaScript JShint Testing
+5. Responsiveness Testing

-## Python PEP8 Testing
+## 1. Python PEP8 Testing
 The python code was tested using Code Institute's [PEP8 Python Linter](https://pep8ci.herokuapp.com/)

 All Python code was returned error free and in accordance with PEP8.